 csrf_token

-variable in create-quiz.hurl
+variable in login.hurl

-GET http://localhost:8080/new-quiz
+GET http://localhost:3000/login

 HTTP 200